Hard Mining for Robust Classification

 We want to create a way of using hard examples more often during training than easy ones.
 Luckily, we already have some intuition of which examples are hard and which are easy during training time: For every example we do know the value of the loss function for this example whenever this example is used during training.
 We decided to always use the examples with the highest loss function in order to form the next minibatch.
 We can achieve this efficiently by using a priority queue in order to keep track of the examples with the highest loss.
 This should barely have any computation overhead during training time, yet it allow us to mainly focus on the hard examples.

 With the approach described above we do not consider the fact that the loss for all examples does change whenever we update the parameters of our model.
-We could regularly re-evaluate the loss for all training examples, however, this does means we waste some compute on additional forward passes of our model.
+We could regularly re-evaluate the loss for all training examples, however, this wastes some compute on additional forward passes of our model.
 Instead, we increase the priority of examples we have not seen in a while relative to newly added ones.
 This way we regularly process all our training examples, whist considering harder examples more frequently than easy ones.
 In practice, we achieve this by setting the priority of an examples to \(\mathop{\text{loss}}(x, y) - \alpha t\), for \(t\) the epoch number and \(\alpha = \frac{1}{10}\), and then always considering the examples with highest priority for the next training batch.
-With this choice, higher loss means higher priority, but the priority is also higher for example we have not seen in a while (an they were queued up a smaller value of \(t\)).
+With this choice, higher loss means higher priority, but the priority is also higher for example we have not seen in a while (and they were queued up a smaller value of \(t\)).

 Discussion